Dawson County Sheriff's Office

 Must submit to a criminal background check before any license is issued (if the applicant has been convicted of any drug charges, misdemeanor or felony, or if there are any convictions or pending charges under the Domestic Violence Act, a firearm permit will not be issued.
 Convicted felons and persons suffering from mental illness are also barred from receiving a permit to carry a concealed weapon.
 If you have questions regarding the various prohibitions for firearms licenses, you may discuss the issues in person with Probate Court personnel); and

-Fees: $67.25 cash or money order made payable to Dawson County Probate Court at time of application and $5.00 cash which must be presented to the Dawson County Detention Center at the time the applicant appears for fingerprinting.
+Fees: $72.50 cash, cashier check, or money order made payable to Dawson County Probate Court at time of application and $5.00 cash which must be presented to the Dawson County Detention Center at the time the applicant appears for fingerprinting.

 If approved, the license is valid for five years.